Applying for an internship.

 Follow up with all the firms you have applied to every one or two weeks, this shows that you are not only interested in the internship but also very much determined to get into it.
 But in rare cases, like if they have mentioned not to contact till you receive a mail from them, then refrain yourself from contacting them as it may create a negative impression.

-Internships are educating, enriching, and equipping the student to face the competitive world and the first step for the training starts from creating an extremely impressive portfolio and applying actively and smart.
+Internships are educating, enriching, and equipping the student to face the competitive world, and the first step for the training starts from creating an extremely impressive portfolio and applying actively and smartly.
 Internships help you gain a great amount of practical knowledge under professional guidance which definitely is of help in the later future.